GorGylka/FreeDVDBoot-OPL/README.md

 [FreeDVDBoot With OPL 1.2.0 beta Autoboot](https://github.com/GorGylka/FreeDVDBoot-OPL/blob/master/PREBUILT%20ISOs/All%20PS2%20Slims.%20FreeeDVDBoot%20%2B%20OPL%201.2.0%20Beta%202048.zip)

+Not the best way to inject your ELF inside FreeDVDBoot, but here is how its done:

+Step 1: Convert ELF File to ISO File https://www.ps2-home.com/forum/viewtopic.php?t=11937#p47984

+Step 2: Patch previously created ISO via FreeDVDBoot ESR auto jabu

+Step 3: Burn

 PlayStation 2 DVD Player Exploit.
 This allows you to burn your own PlayStation 2 homebrew discs and play them on an unmodified console as seen in the [demo video](https://www.youtube.com/watch?v=ez0y-hz3VuM).
 With uLaunchELF as the initial program, users can include multiple homebrew programs on the same disc.